pareshnakhe/pareshnakhe.github.io/_posts/2020-01-27-gem-distribution.md

 $$

 used to compute the actual vector using the stick breaking approach from above. $\mathbf{c} = (c_1 = u_1, c_2 = (1-u_1)u_2, \cdots )$.
 The distribution so obtained is the **$GEM(\alpha)$** distribution, where $\alpha$ is called the *concentration parameter*.

+Oh, I almost forgot.
+GEM distribution after three mathematicians, Griffith, Engen and McCloskey.
+If you'd like to see GEM distribution in action, you can find some toy code [here](https://github.com/pareshnakhe/SundayAfternoonProjects/blob/master/Dirichlet_process/gem.py) and [here](https://github.com/pareshnakhe/SundayAfternoonProjects/blob/master/Dirichlet_process/generative_model_gem.py).
+In the next post, I will talk about the Chinese restaurant process and how to use it for inference.